gilt/csv-receiver/README.md

 # csv-receiver
 A small Lambda app that receives a CSV and pushes its row content as messages to SNS

+## Setting up S3 Notifications
+You should set up notifications from your target CSV bucket to call this Lambda function.
+Since this will be very specific to your setup, the CloudFormation template doesn't cover this.
+But there is a [shell command file](bin/setup-s3-notification) included that you can use to add notifications from S3 to the function created by the CloudFormation stack.

 ## Deployment (contributors)
 After making functionality changes, please do the following: